arantespp/arantespp.com/posts/books/building-insanely-great-products.md

 #### Market Status and Adoption

 There are [five categories of innovation adopters](/z/diffusion-of-innovations-adopter-categories): innovators, early adopters, early majority, late majority, and laggards.
 Decide early on which segment you plan to target and over the lifecycle of your product.

+#### Technology Insights

+Technology is only relevant if it disrupts by delivering dramatic improvements in desired outcomes, such as making them faster, cheaper, or better.
+The disruption is only profitable if the market wants dramatic improvements.
+If the market expects it, you can decide upon your market entry point and introduce your product at the appropriate window of opportunity.
+Next, you use your technology to defend against competition.